 This one is a simple but tasty recipe which has: sawfish seasoned with garlic, sliced yellow onion, carrots, bell pepper, and some bay leaf.

-So now that you have finished eating is time to have a drink, and the most typical drink of Cuba is the Cuba-libre which is a cocktail with rum, cola and a slice of lemon… ¡So fresh!
+So now that you have finished eating is time to have a drink, and the most typical drink of Cuban cuisine is the Cuba-libre which is a cocktail with rum, cola and a slice of lemon… ¡So fresh!